glebb/rocksmithconvert/README.md

 It did (still does) its job, but considering the limitations, it was not feasible to develop it much further as adding new features became increasingly awkward.

-2.x Is the current branch, based on PyQt5.
+2.x Is the current branch, based on PyQt5/PyQt6.
 It still uses pyrocksmith as it's core for the psarc file handling, but otherwise it's a complete rewrite.
 New features include e.g. permanent settings and using threads for processing, making it much faster.
-In theory, it should also work cross platform (it hasn't been developed or tested with Windows though!)
+In theory, it should also work cross platform.

 ## Development & building from source ##
 The basic idea is to use pyrocksmith to parse the files and bundle everything to a nice and clean standalone osx app without additional dependencies.
+That's why the release filesize is so BIG!
 Batteries included.
 This is achieved by using pyinstaller to create a single executable from PyQt app.

 ### Requirements ###
-* Qt 5
 * Python 3.6+:
    * `pip install -r requirements.txt`:
-      * PyQt5 (latest version which works in osx 10.12 is 5.13.2)
+      * PyQt5 (latest version which works in osx 10.12 is 5.13.2), or PyQt6 if building on modern mac (requirements-m1.txt)
       * pyinstaller (https://pypi.org/project/pyinstaller/)
       * git+https://github.com/0x0L/rocksmith.git

-### Testing ###
+### Testing and running locally ###
 Install dependencies: `pip install -r requirements-dev.txt` Install as a local package: `pip install -e src/.`
 Run tests: `py.test`
+Run app: `convert_gui.py`

 ### UI ###
-Qt Creator is used to handle the master .ui and resource files and those should always be up to date (no manual changes to generated python files).
+Qt Creator is used to handle the master .ui.
 To convert "qt" files to python source, use pyuic5 or pyuic6 (e.g. `pyuic6 -x mainwindow.ui -o mainwindow.py`)
+To be compatible with both PyQt5 and PyQt6, remember to manually edit mainwindow.py and replace qt imports to `from rocksmithconvert.qt_wrapper import QtCore, QtWidgets`

 ### Making convert_gui.py as standalone executable ###
 Running `pyinstaller --name 'RSConvert_GUI' --windowed --onefile src/rocksmithconvert/convert_gui.py --clean --icon=docs/rsconvert.icns --add-binary src/rocksmithconvert/assets:assets` creates an executable under .dist/.

-### Misc ###
-env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.9.9
+On Windows: `pyinstaller --name RSConvert_GUI --windowed --onefile src/rocksmithconvert/convert_gui.py --clean --icon=docs/rsconvert.ico --add-binary src/rocksmithconvert/assets;assets`